Updated May 2019

-- Maternity pants – these can be the special plastic ones, but I prefer to get a cheap pack of black pants in a larger size and throw them away after.
+- Maternity pants – these can be the special mesh ones, but I prefer to get a cheap pack of black pants in a larger size and throw them away after.
 I find these more comfortable and they make me feel more normal.

 - Nightdress/Pyjamas – I took two nightdresses.
 One cheap one to wear during labour and a nice one for after the baby is born.
 I prefer nightdresses with buttons down the front for easy breastfeeding.